IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 Slimes can differ in two attributes.
 There are large and small slimes and there are melee and ranged slimes, making a total of 4 different slime types.
 Large slimes have more HP and higher attack values than small slimes.
 Large slimes are rarer than small slimes and only appear in small group of up to 3 large slimes.
 They are often accompanied by several small slimes.
-Ranged slimes have a larger attack range and have a different colour brightness than melee slimes.
+Ranged slimes have a larger attack range and have a different color brightness than melee slimes.
 The armor values of all slimes of one magic type are the same.

 | **ID: 1**| **Slime types: Melee Slime** |